Transparent dark purple Insurte logo

 What is a Schengen visa?

-For many non-EU travelers heading to Europe, a Schengen visa is required.
+For many non-EU travelers heading to Europe (such as Indian or Chinese citizens), a Schengen visa is required.
 The most common Schengen visa is for short stays (stays less than 90 days in duration).

-Once approved, you can travel freely across the Schengen countries without needing a separate visa for each nation and without having to pass through border control.
+Once approved, you can travel freely across the Schengen countries without needing a separate visa for each nation and without having to pass through border control between them (just when you first enter the area).

 How to apply for a Schengen visa